havilah-12/COB-DS/README.md

 # COB-DS
 # Description

 # Phase 1 - Task 1.
-Created a Nasa APOD data set  - (Create a csv dataset using python , pandas and any public api)
+Create a csv dataset using python , pandas and any public api - Created a Nasa APOD data set
-the created data set is uploaded in the main branch as nasa_apod.csv.It is created using nasa public api of APOD(Astronomy pic of the day)
+The created data set is uploaded in the main branch as nasa_apod.csv.It is created using nasa public api of APOD(Astronomy pic of the day)
 ![Screenshot 2024-01-06 132902](https://github.com/havilah-12/COB-DS/assets/142531190/d216acf6-a54b-48ac-9a32-1b697809b3dc)